0xCoto/Virgo/paper.md

-Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file.
+Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS/csv-formatted file.

 # Example Usage